Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 4. _____________________: M / L?

 _(For each above, label "M" for Mythos or "L" for Logos.
 At character creation, you must have at least **1 tag** representing both sides.
-These Power Tags simply serve to describe and clarfy the themes of your Mythos and Logos.
-For any Risky action, you may invoke either your Mythos or Logos, but never both.
-If so, add **1 extra die** to your pool.)_
+Power Tags have no mechanical benefit other than describing the themes of your Mythos and Logos, and tracking the Balance between them.
+Powerful artifacts known as Relics are treated the same as Power Tags.)_

 ### Balance

-_(always adds up to 4, matches choices above)_
+_(Balance ratings always add up to 4, matching the choices for Power Tags above.)_

 * Mythos: 2
 * Logos: 2

 ### Experience

-* Mythos XP: 0 / 6
+* Mythos XP: 0

-* Logos XP: 0 / 6
+* Logos XP: 0

-_(See rules below for XP and Foreground Growth.)_
+_(Max is **6 XP** for either side.
+See rules below for XP and Foreground Growth.)_

 ### Misc.